Blue Jackets trade Foligno to Maple Leafs in 3-team deal

 “Given where we are right now, this move made sense for us as an organization and for Nick,” Blue Jackets general manager Jarmo Kekalainen said.

+Toronto also acquired forward Stefan Noesen from San Jose, which got a fourth-round pick in this year’s draft for retaining 25% of Foligno’s salary.

-It’s a similar trade to the one Columbus made Saturday by sending defenseman David Savard to the Tampa Bay Lightning.
+It’s a similar trade to the one Columbus made Saturday by sending defenseman David Savard to the Tampa Bay Lightning for a first-rounder this year and third-rounder next year.
 The Blue Jackets are stockpiling high draft picks by selling ahead of the NHL trade deadline after falling out of playoff contention.

 Foligno, 33, has seven goals and nine assists for 16 points in 42 games this season.
 He has been the captain of the Blue Jackets for the past six seasons.